 Real-time payments are generally deposited immediately.
 In a recent SWIFT survey, 42% of treasurers want real-time payments.
 Treasury management must keep up with the rapid increase in transactions incoming and outgoing on a regular basis.
 If they do, they’ll be rewarded with faster reporting and data to make smart budgeting and investment decisions.

 There’s also the added bonus of real-time reporting that the finance department will receive from making real-time payments on their end.

 There are a few ways treasurers can leverage faster payments without caving into security risks.
 Many businesses are trusting accounts payable automation for faster payment processing, compliance, and control.
-Simply by using SaaS (Software-as-a-Service) to manage transactions and automatically pay businesses.
+They’re using SaaS (Software-as-a-Service) to manage transactions and automatically pay businesses.
 Real-time or instant payments vary based on the accepted payment methods.
-But, businesses will have the security and on-the-go needs to access payment information with a connection.
+But businesses will have the security and on-the-go needs to access payment information with a connection.